rust-lang/google-summer-of-code/README.md

 **Desirable skills**

-Intermediate knowleged of Rust and C. Knowledge of intrinsics or assembly is useful but not required.
+Intermediate knowledge of Rust and C. Knowledge of intrinsics or assembly is useful but not required.

 **Project size**